IABTechLab/uid2docs/v1/endpoints/get-token-validate.md

 [UID2 Documentation](../../README.md) > v1 > [Endpoints](./README.md) > GET /token/validate

 # GET /token/validate
 Validate that an advertising token matches the provided email or email hash.
+This is primarily used for testing and troubleshooting new integrations and is not a primary step in the publisher workflow.

 The only accepted email or email hash for this endpoint is `validate@email.com`.

 ## Request